Wednesday, 29 June 2022

 I think the most concerning thing for me is this mode of dissemination that takes a thinker’s more polarizing stances completely out of context, and circulates these along emergent lines of a binarily exhumed climate of exhaustion with criticality, that would prefer salacious bytes over coherent premises and a throughline of actual discourse.
 Ideological drift is nothing new, but the frictionless drift of social media along a dyadic chain of likes and follows and their opposite, makes an alluringly easy channel for this drift—the ideological equivalent of a tarpaulin lawn-slide covered in detergent.

 I can’t say I’m overly familiar with Paglia, but the idea that excessive liberalism (and the emphasized attention to social issues this comes with) is lethal to civilization as we know it is embarrassingly simplistic, and less generously a symptom of social myopia—hate to be that bugbear, but more often than not a complaint ignorant of marginalization and its frequently entrenched biases, with little direct experience therewith.
 To be fair to Paglia (do I have to be?) this isn’t even to say that I’m a huge fan of marriage equality, as a superficial example.
 If anything the institution of marriage could’ve done with an overhaul for everybody (off the top of my head, women?), and not just the gays for whom the issue was dangled with performative fanfare, amplifying the unequivocal myth that progress is a linear trajectory ala Space Mountain, a ride between two clear points with a long-awaited crescendo of utopian thrill.
-Which I think might be the point.
-This myth of progress, as spurious as Fukuyama’s premature eulogizing of History superseded by American-style liberal globalization, lingers against a multilateral reality which has inevitably exhausted it, and which will continue to do so—the end result being a residual grief over a harmonized future that never happened, and probably never will happen.

 It is perhaps from this exhaustion that we find ourselves in an embittered climate, with a specific bitterness against the insurmountable complexities of a compromised reality, and in that exhaustion a burgeoning culture of despair that has fanged humour and desperate shock tactics—with the lure of clout—as its voluble proviso.
 This really isn’t a Paglia bash and I’m swerving as hard as I can to stop it being as much, but with Paglia as an exemplar of pseudo-intellectual engagement, in as much as a thinker’s most polarized points are essentially commoditized amidst online communities of ironic hate, a Paglia renaissance seems to flag inertial populist responses to world disorder.
 This populism we could call post-Trump, post-covid, and post-truth, negatively stimulated by various existential threats and culminating in a general critical lethargy, captured and disseminated through viral metrics primed for the clout of the Hot Take.
 What’s more, it recycles ancient conservative adages which proffer the flux of existing gender orders as the scapegoat du jour for said disorder, mistaking the symptom for the cause and vice versa.
 If gender is an historical dialectic and its expression contingent on material processes that place certain bodies in certain relationships (and I’m pretty sure it might be), then gender itself is symptomatic of a greater premise, itself hybridized of less than concrete factors—making the idea of gender as societal litmus largely incoherent.
 Thusly, any new script bemoaning excessive permissiveness ala Sodom & Gomorrah does not in fact have a mind to civilizational longevity, because it’s concerning itself with expressions of Ur-text and not the text itself.
 So sorry to Paglia but I’m praying her little Gen-Z moment will be blessedly short-lived.